Live Attn Contractors SAM.gov is a mess. Get live alerts, a map view of opportunities, and the data you need to stop wasting time on the wrong jobs. »

 How quickly do I get notified of new opportunities?

-RenovationRoute checks SAM.gov every 6 hours and sends SMS + email alerts within minutes when a matching construction opportunity posts in your radius.
-You'll often see opportunities before competitors who rely on daily email digests or manual searches.
+RenovationRoute checks SAM.gov every 6 hours and sends SMS plus email alerts within minutes when a matching construction opportunity posts in your radius.
+You will often see opportunities before competitors who rely on daily email digests or manual searches.

 What is a solicitation amendment and why does it matter?

-Amendments are changes to the original solicitation (project scope, requirements, deadlines, etc.).
-Multiple amendments (especially 4+) indicate complex or shifting requirements.
-RenovationRoute tracks amendment counts and flags high-complexity opportunities so you can decide if they're worth pursuing.
+Amendments are changes to the original solicitation.
+Multiple amendments indicate complex or shifting requirements.
+RenovationRoute tracks amendment counts and flags high complexity opportunities so you can decide if they are worth pursuing.

 Do I need special software to bid on federal contracts?

 No. Actual bid submission happens on SAM.gov.
-RenovationRoute helps you discover opportunities, evaluate compliance requirements, and calculate win probability before you invest 40+ hours preparing a bid.
+RenovationRoute helps you discover opportunities, evaluate compliance requirements, and calculate win probability before you invest 40 plus hours preparing a bid.
 Once you decide to bid, you submit through SAM.gov as usual.

 How much does it cost compared to other federal contracting tools?

-RenovationRoute is $20/month (2 free opportunity views, then subscribe).
-Competitors like GovWin IQ cost $149/month, FindRFP $79/month, and GovShop $50/month, none of which offer automated compliance detection or win likelihood scoring.
+RenovationRoute is $20 per month.
+Competitors like GovWin IQ cost $149 per month, FindRFP $79 per month, and GovShop $50 per month, none of which offer automated compliance detection or win likelihood scoring.
 See our comparison table above.

 What construction types are covered?